semgrep/semgrep-docs/docs/semgrep-app/getting-started-with-semgrep-app.md

 Over time, users modify the Rule Board with rules specific to their codebase's security or business goals.

-#### Option A: Adding a local repository through Semgrep CLI
+#### Option A: Scanning a local repository through Semgrep CLI

-Adding a local repository is considered a standalone scan.
-This means the scan is manually triggered and is not continuous, unlike a CI job.
+Scanning a project from the CLI is a standalone action.
+This means that you manually triggered the scan.
+Scans from CLI are not continuous nor scheduled, unlike scans run in a CI job.

 **Prequisite:** Semgrep CLI must be installed.
 See [Getting started with Semgrep CLI](../../getting-started).